- Original Translation

 Which mirrors the prince of every shining star.

-And faith he can never lose
+Faith can never lose

 Just as the sun who shares his light with stars,

-Draws from those celestial cars,
+Draws from those celestial cars

-That very light to his own aide;
+The very light to his own aide;

 Thus from each other sharing their pure delight.

-He’s never induced to rage by ruse
+He’s never induced to rage by ruse,

 Only those who are good and whose accounts

-Are drawn from Beauty’s many founts.
+Are drawn from Beauty’s deep founts.

-For this reason he’s payed
+For this reason he’s paid

 Many respects by the sage of mind,